What is the Runnable Interface in Java?Runnable Interface in Java: Implementation, Steps & Errors

 3. Not Handling InterruptedException

 Problem: When implementing the run() method, you may need to perform long-running tasks, which could be interrupted.
 If a thread is interrupted during execution (e.g., via Thread.interrupt()), it will throw an InterruptedException.
-Failing to handle this exception can result in unexpected behavior or unhandled exceptions.
+Failure to handle InterruptedException can lead to unresponsive threads.

 Solution: Ensure that InterruptedException is properly handled or propagated.
 You can either catch the exception within the run() method or declare that your method throws it.